 There is little doubt that issues and the discussion related to guns, gun ownership, and gun control will vigorously continue.
 To that end, knowing the current laws and your rights under those laws is an important part of that discussion.

 Looking for a firearms attorney in Indianapolis that understands your criminal and constitutional rights?
 Contact the attorneys at Keffer Hirschauer LLP today if you have questions or believe your rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.